a-n-rose/Build-CNN-or-LSTM-or-CNNLSTM-with-speech-features/README.md

 This should print out something like this when it's done:

 ```
-TO TRAIN A MODEL, COPY AND PASTE THE FOLLOWING INTO THE MODEL TRAINING SCRIPT:
+FOLDER NAME TO COPY AND PASTE FOR THE TRAINING SCRIPT:

-features_and_models_2019y2m2d22h6m19s
+features_and_models_20h32m31s

 ```

 Note: If you come accross the following error: `fontconfig warning ignoring utf-8 not a valid-region tag`, see [here](https://stackoverflow.com/questions/24712158/how-to-solve-imagemagicks-fontconfig-warning-ignoring-utf-8-not-a-valid-regi) for a potential solution.

 This is just a folder name with a unique time stamp.
-Copy this from your command line, by highlighting it and pressing ctrl+shift+C. When you run the 'train_models_CNN_LSTM_CNNLSTM.py' script, it will prompt you to enter the folder with the prepared data.
-Simply paste this folder name there by pressing ctrl+shift+V.
+When you run the 'train_models_CNN_LSTM_CNNLSTM.py' script, it will prompt you to enter the folder with the prepared data.
+Simply paste this folder name there.

 ```
 (env)..$ python3 train_models_CNN_LSTM_CNNLSTM.py